Last update: 04.16.2019.

-Confirmed VPN was created a year ago by Rahul Dewan (CEO at Duet Display) and Johnny Lin (ex-iCloud engineer) as Confirmed, Inc. Originally, this VPN was developed for iOS and Mac OS platforms, but now it’s available for Windows and Android as well.
+Confirmed VPN was created a year ago by Rahul Dewan (CEO at Duet Display) and Johnny Lin (ex-iCloud engineer) as Confirmed, Inc. Originally, this VPN was developed for iOS and macOS, but now it’s available for Windows and Android as well.

 This VPN service decided to go for absolute transparency.
 Why?
 Because the creators felt that the VPN industry had been infested by too many liars and scammers.
-They even use this as their promotional strategy to vilify others.
 In other words, Confirmed says that most VPNs only claim no logs, yet their VPN servers can access all personal data.
-This data can be sold to or shared with third parties, including the authorities.

 To remain all transparent and be the first among 1,000+ VPN providers, Confirmed VPN even founded their own transparency protocol called Openly Operated™.
 This is essentially a set of standards a VPN employ to remain transparent while being audited by third parties.

 So, is this VPN service really a “game changer”?
 Is Confirmed VPN safe to use?
-Let’s see now in more detail if our Confirmed VPN review can confirm all claims.
+Let’s see in more detail if our Confirmed VPN review can confirm all these claims.

 This provider claims that they don’t log or store your IP address when you visit the official website.